 The Admissions and Procedures Committee is appointed annually by the Basic Degree Council at its first meeting in the academic year.
-It comprises the Chair of the Basic BDC, the TST Registrar, who acts as secretary for the Committee, two college representatives selected by the BDC, according to the TST By-law, and one representative of the University of Toronto.
+It comprises the Chair of the Basic BDC, the TST Registrar, who acts as secretary for the Committee, two faculty members from BDC and a faculty member from BDC in reserve.